Dev-hari1433/Naan-Mudhalvan-Digital-Portfolio/README.md

-Here is a professional, modern README.md for your repository, including a complete end-to-end tech stack and all relevant details:

----

 # Naan Mudhalvan Digital Portfolio

 Welcome to the digital portfolio of Hari Haran R, developed as part of the Naan Mudhalvan initiative.
 This repository showcases my skills, achievements, projects, and resume in a visually appealing and interactive format.